torvalds/linux/Documentation/driver-api/mtdnand.rst

 -  Table creation

-   Set the option NAND_BBT_CREATE to enable the table creation if no table can be found during the scan.
+   Set the option NAND_BBT_CREATE to enable the table creation if yes table can be found during the scan.
 Usually this is done only once if a new chip is found.